Chart Color Schemes

 Chatswood (West) - Lane Cove North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 45 projects likely impacting the area.
-Key projects include Chatswood Golf Club Redevelopment, Arena, Chatswood Chase Redevelopment, and Mowbray Road Affordable Housing.
-The following list details those likely most relevant.
+AreaSearch has identified 45 projects that could impact the area.
+Notable projects include Chatswood Golf Club Redevelopment, Arena, Chatswood Chase Redevelopment, and Mowbray Road Affordable Housing.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.